What We Know

 U.S. deaths daily (approx.)

 in annual costs

 In Michigan, this epidemic impacts thousands of residents and their families, friends, and communities each day.

 Over the past 22 years, the epidemic’s impact in the state has evolved, especially during the COVID-19 pandemic.
 This pandemic has been associated with opioid-related mortality, and unfortunately, the resources for opioid related services saw significant decline as well, both in implementation and of evaluation of those resources.
 However, the University of Michigan (U-M) has continued to work with its partners to urgently address the opioid epidemic in communities throughout the state.

 In 2018, more Michiganders died from drug overdoses than car accidents, and since 2000, opioid overdose deaths have grown ten-fold in Michigan.

-As objectives in this space continue to evolve and expand, Opioid Solutions seeks to further generate high-impact programs, research and partnerships to most effectively contribute to addressing societal needs.
-Opioid Solutions also focuses on improving collaboration with key stakeholders, supporting evidence-based strategies, having critical community conversations, and taking informed action to save lives in Michigan and across the U.S.
+As objectives in this space continue to evolve and expand, the Opioid Research Institute seeks to further generate high-impact programs, research and partnerships to most effectively contribute to addressing societal needs.
+The institute also focuses on improving collaboration with key stakeholders, supporting evidence-based strategies, having critical community conversations, and taking informed action to save lives in Michigan and across the U.S.